East Kirkton Quarry: Fish

-Though few of East Kirkton's fish species have been formally described, available information suggests that the East Kirkton lake hosted a diverse freshwater ecosystem.
+Though few of East Kirkton's fish species have been formally described, fossils from units 26 to 38 suggest that the East Kirkton lake hosted a diverse freshwater ecosystem.
 Body types seen in East Kirkton fish include fusiform (tuna-shaped) generalist predators and deep-bodied durophages (Eurynotus).
 The fish fauna is comparable to other sites in the Mississippian Oil Shales of Scotland.
 Only the Granton Shrimp Bed, a fully marine environment, lacks freshwater fish and tetrapods.

 Beside direct body fossils of fish, coprolites are also found in several layers near the Little Cliff Shale-East Kirkton Limestone transition.
 Small pellet- bullet- and cigar-shaped coprolites are common, often containing ostracod shells, and in one case, bone fragments.
 One irregular mass, containing ostracods and plant fragments, may be a regurgitate.
 Elongated spiralling coprolites are rarer and would have been produced by elasmobranchs akin to modern sharks.
 Irregular or strand-like coprolites may have been produced by tetrapods, though fish cannot be excluded.
 Massive clusters of phosphatized grains were probably produced by large omnivorous eurypterids like Hibbertopterus, or less likely large rhizodont fish.